 They may also be well suited for someone with a global mindset who learns through travel.

-In many cultures, Ravens are considered to be the messengers of the dead, so this may also make a nice memorial tattoo.
+In many cultures, ravens are considered to be the messengers of the passed away, so this may also make a nice memorial tattoo.

 Wolves of Odin Tattoos